Australia Retail Sales Rise 1.9% In January

-Retail sales in Australia were up a seasonally adjusted 1.9 percent on month in January, the Australian Bureau of Statistics said on Tuesday - coming in at A$35.091 billion.
+The total value of retail sales in Australia was up a seasonally adjusted 1.9 percent on month in January, the Australian Bureau of Statistics said on Tuesday - coming in at A$35.091 billion.

-That beat forecasts for an increase of 1.5 percent following the 3.9 percent contraction in the previous month.
+That was in line with expectations following the 3.9 percent decline in December.

 For comments and feedback contact: editorial@rttnews.com